dfinity/nns-dapp/frontend/svelte/README.md

 - Accounts: In development.
 - Canisters: In development.

-Until all the pages come from this project, the NNS Dapp is a hybrid of the pages in the `dart` directory and the pages in this project.
+Until all the pages come from this project, the NNS Dapp is a hybrid of the pages in the `dart` directory and the routes in this project.

 ## Installation and local development